|

 protrudes beyond the upper.
 This type of mouth is suited for feeding upon

 fishes in the water column.
-They have dry bony flesh that is best used in
+Full of tiny bones, they have dry flesh that is best

 Elops hawaiensis